MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 - Red Hat Enterprise Linux (RHEL) 7.4
 - Red Hat Enterprise Linux (RHEL) 7.3
 - SUSE Linux Enterprise Server v12 SP2
+- Ubuntu 20.04
+- Ubuntu 18.04
 - Ubuntu 16.04

 > [!Note]
 >
 > The versions of RHEL (7.3 and 7.4) are no longer supported by Red Hat.
 RHEL 7.3 support ended November 30, 2018 and RHEL 7.4 ended August 31, 2019.
 >
->For details of the RHEL 7 Application Compatibility Guide see: https://access.redhat.com/articles/rhel-abi-compatibility for details.
+> For details of the RHEL 7 Application Compatibility Guide see: https://access.redhat.com/articles/rhel-abi-compatibility for details.
 >
 > For details of the RHEL 8 Application Compatibility Guide see: https://access.redhat.com/articles/rhel8-abi-compatibility.